jhaskinsjr/nebula/README.md

 There are no solutions, only tradeoffs.
 I have made this tradeoff knowingly, willingly, intentionally, fully aware of the performance ramifications.
 Notwithstanding this, I chose to trade away speed for flexibility.

+The benefit of this design choice is the incredible simplicity of the software that implements the pipeline logic.
+Since each step in the process of executing an instruction (e.g., decode, register access, execute) is handled by its own process, all the code for each step is self-contained, making it easier to reason about.

+Bergamot is comprised of five Python files
+(see: pipelines/bergamot/implementation/), four of which contain fewer than 150 lines of code.
+The lone standout is execute
+(see: pipelines/bergamot/implementation/execute.py) which, despite handling dozens of RISC-V instructions, still occupies fewer than 700 lines of code.
+Similarly, Clementine is comprised of seven Python files (see: pipelines/clementine/implementation/), all but one of which is less than 150 lines of code, with the ALU logic (see: pipelines/clementine/implementation/alu.py) still weighing in at under 400 lines of code.

+These bite-sized units allow chunks of functionality to be cleanly isolated from one another, making each easier to reason about, easier to understand, and, as necessary for implementing novel design concepts, easier to modify.
+Consider, for instance, that a change to a function in the register file logic will almost certainly not alter functionality implemented in the decoder logic; this reduced the amount of the system that a developer has to be familiar with in order to be productive.

+Furthermore, because the units communicate among themselves, it is easy to construct a unit that monitors communications between the other units to count events (e.g., number of fetches, number of instructions flushed, number of instructions retired).

+### Communication Channels

 There are two main communication channels that the microservices utilize:
 `result` and `event`.
 The